back to blog

 • Human error during digging and excavation

-When a water line breaks, dirt enters the pipe and results in a murky, unsafe water supply to your home.
+When a water line breaks, dirt enters the pipe, resulting in a murky, unsafe water supply to your home.
 If fertilizer and animal droppings are in your soil, those things will enter your water supply as well.
 If you suspect your home has a broken water line, it’s important to involve a plumber as quickly as possible.

 Explore Our Fixture Plumbing Services